Arkansas Department of Corrections: Legal challenges begin

 By the 1960s, Arkansas was infamous for operating one of the most corrupt and dangerous prison systems in the nation.
 Both Cummins and Tucker relied on the trusty system, which created a hierarchy of prisoners, with some designated as 'trusties' who the guards trusted with many of the day-to-day duties.
 The Tucker Telephone was a torture device designed using parts from an old-fashioned crank telephone used to apply an electric shock to an uncooperative prisoner's genitals at Tucker.
 Atrocious conditions in the prison system had long been known about in Arkansas, but rose in prominence during the 1960s.

 In 1965, Federal Judge J. Smith Henley ruled in favor of Cummins inmates in Talley v.
 Stephens, who sued claiming they were unconstitutionally subjected to cruel and unusual punishments and denied access to the courts and medical care.
 Henley ordered the prison stop forcing prisoners to work beyond their physical ability, cease arbitrary use of corporal punishment by "blows with a leather strap", and to allow access to medical care and legal resources without fear or reprisals.
-However, this case initiated a long legal saga that would eventually lead to major reforms in Arkansas prisons.
+The case initiated a long legal saga that would eventually lead to major reforms in Arkansas prisons.

 Governor Orval Faubus ordered a study of conditions at Tucker, but suppressed the report when it found torture, violence, rape, corruption and graft widespread by both trusties and prison officials.
 The report also found "To make profits, the prisoners were driven remorselessly from dawn to dusk in the fields, especially at harvest time".
 Both farms were operated to generate revenues to the state.
 A 1968 Time article entitled "Hell in Arkansas" found the two farms "averaged" profits of "about $1,400,000 over the years..." ($ million today) using prisoners as forced labor.